 Liked this guide to the best free security downloads?
 Check out these free tools

-So you just found some of the most useful free cybersecurity downloads of 2022.
 If you’re craving more freebies, we don’t blame you.
-Here are a few useful resources worth checking out.
+Here are a few valuable resources worth checking out.

 Sure, they aren’t security downloads.
 But it can be dangerous to go looking for things without knowing what is safe to use.
 Scammers often buy top spots in Google Search to trick you into downloading malware.

-Here are some good tools to check out.
+Here are some excellent tools to check out.
 Best of all, they’re as free as sunshine.

 - Audacity: This free audio editing program helps you create podcasts, songs and more.
 It’s not as robust as Adobe Audition, but it gets the job done.